nylas/nylas-mail/docs/React.md

 	      role: 'Composer:ActionButton'
 	```

-3. Replace the `Participants` component that ships with Nylas Mail to display thread participants on your own:
+3. Replace the `Participants` component that ships with N1 to display thread participants on your own:

 	```coffee
 	    ComponentRegistry.register ParticipantsWithStatusDots,